Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Results

 \textbf{Theorem}~\cite[Theorem 1]{SG11} {\it Suppose that a unitary operator $U:\hh_{1}\rightarrow\hh_{2}$ is implemented deterministically by SEP channels that make use of the pure entangled state $\ket{\tau}\in\hh_{R_A}\otimes\hh_{R_B}$, where $\hh_b=\hh_{A_b}\otimes\hh_{B_b}$ for $b\in\{1,2\}$ (see {\rm Fig}.~\ref{fig:Hspaces}).
 Then \begin{enumerate} \item $\Schrank{{R_A}:{R_B}}{\ket{\tau}}\geq\Schrank{{\hat{A}}:{\hat{B}}}{\ket{U}}$, where $\ket{U}=\sum_{i}\ket{i}_1\otimes(U\ket{i}_1)\in\hh_1\otimes\hh_2\simeq\hh_{\hat{A}}\otimes\hh_{\hat{B}}$.

 \item If $\Schrank{{R_A}:{R_B}}{\ket{\tau}}=\Schrank{{\hat{A}}:{\hat{B}}}{\ket{U}}$, then $\ket{\tau}$ is maximally entangled. \end{enumerate} }

 This theorem guarantees the optimality of the entanglement cost of several non-local unitary channels~\cite{STM11}.
-From our numerical results, we expect that the constraints of the MFLE are sufficient to derive this theorem.
+From our numerical results, we expect that the constraints of the MFLC are sufficient to derive this theorem.
 In this subsection, we demonstrate that this is true.
-Moreover, we can prove a generalized theorem by exploiting the similarity of MFLEs for non-local unitary channels, non-local PVMs, and state verifications.
+Moreover, we can prove a generalized theorem by exploiting the similarity of MFLCs for non-local unitary channels, non-local PVMs, and state verifications.

 Before presenting the generalized theorem, we introduce two concepts.
 First, a quantum instrument $\{\mathcal{E}_{m}:\linop{\hh_1}\rightarrow\linop{\hh_2}\}_{m\in\Sigma}$ is deterministically implementable by using separable instruments assisted by a pure state $\ket{\tau}\in\hh_{R_A}\otimes\hh_{R_B}$ if the success probability given in Eq.~\eqref{eq:SEPoptformatpre} satisfies $p(\{\mathcal{E}_m\}_m,\tau)=1$; more specifically, there exists a set $\left\{S_m\in\SEP{\hat{\mathcal{A}}:\hat{\mathcal{B}}}\right\}_{m\in\Sigma}$ of separable operators such that